 Consider the bed placement, surround the bed with pillows, and check screws regularly after taking the plunge of turning the crib into a toddler bed.

 Also, keep your little one’s routine consistent, reevaluate what needs to be baby-proofed, and let your toddler lead the way.
 These tips will help make this a smooth transition.

-And whether your little one is using a crib or toddler bed, they can still use the same mattress!
+And whether your little one is using a standard-sized crib or toddler bed, they can still use the same mattress!
 Our Essential Crib Mattress gives your baby what they need and gives you what you’re looking for — breathability and comfort!